-Baylor University’s online computer science degree focuses students on three career paths.
-The cybersecurity track produces future generations of leaders who can anticipate and protect against global threats.
+Baylor University’s online computer science degree focuses students on two career paths.
 Students who want to turn data into real-world solutions follow the data science path.
 Software engineering graduates are prepared to produce apps and systems that advance the computer science field.

 Baylor’s online master’s in computer science attracts students throughout the United States interested in strengthening their career prospects.
 This program is calibrated to balance foundational courses that deal with evergreen skills and cutting-edge skills that anticipate the future of technology.
 Prospective students can start on the path toward new computer science careers by contacting an enrollment advisor today.